 HOW MUCH DOES IT COST?

 Your first appointment in Penzance costs £60 and will last for approximately 30-45minutes (this may include a phone consultation depending on current Covid restrictions)

-Follow up appointments cost £35 and will last approximately 30 minutes.
+Follow up appointments in Penzance cost £50 and will last approximately 30 minutes.

 ARE YOUR SERVICES COVERED BY MY INSURANCE?